-Focusing primarily on the 5-fold ministry typology found in Ephesians 4:1-16, this course provides a thorough exploration of the calling, leadership, and organization essential for the life, ministry, and growth of the church of Jesus Christ in the world.
-Special attention will be given to understanding and articulating the student's personal sense of calling and gifting for ministry.
+This course builds on themes introduced in Missional Ecclesiology (MIS112) and Missional Theology (MIS212), focusing primarily on the 5-fold ministry typology found in Ephesians 4:1-16.
+This course provides a thorough exploration of the calling, leadership, and organization essential for the life, ministry, and growth of the church of Jesus Christ in the world.
+Special attention will be given to understanding and articulating the student's personal sense of calling and gifting for ministry and participation in the Missio Dei.